 - Homeless: families that are homeless and residing at a Bergen County emergency shelter.
 The HABC will verify this preference using third party confirmation from the shelter manager. - Involuntary Displacement: families that have been involuntarily displaced and are not living in standard, permanent replacement housing as a result of a federal, state or locally declared disaster.
-The HABC will verify this preference using third party confirmation from the Red Cross or other disaster relief agency. - Targeted Funding: families receiving temporary or targeted funding from the HABC.
+The HABC will verify this preference using third party confirmation from the Red Cross or other disaster relief agency. - Special Purpose Vouchers: families receiving temporary or special purpose voucher funding from the HABC.
 The HABC will verify this preference using HABC participant records. - Residency Preference: families who live, work, or have been hired to work or are participating in a job training and/or vocation program in a member community, or sole member is elderly or disabled in a member community.
 The HABC will verify this preference using current valid driver's license, current valid lease, paystubs, school enrollment records, social security disability, supplemental social security income benefits.

 - Working Preference: families where the head, cohead or spouse is employed or to families whose head and spouse, or sole member is elderly or disabled and unable to work.
 The HABC will verify this preference using current paystub, third party employer verification, social security retirement benefit award letter - Insufficient Funding Terminations: families that have been terminated from the HCV program due to insufficient program funding.
-The HABC will verify this preference using the HABC's termination records.
+The HABC will verify this preference using the HABC's termination records. - Veterans and Surviving Spouses: HABC will verify veterans or veteran's spouse status through the United States Department of Veterans Affairs - Lease In Place (Bergen County) Preference: HABC will determine and verify if household is able to lease in place in Bergen County, NJ.
+HABC will verify unit is a non-relative owned legal rental unit, unit is Housing Quality Standards (HQS) compliant, and unit size complies with household composition with both HABC and local town occupancy standards

 Ch.
-7 Section 3: VERIFYING INCOME AND ASSETS
+7 Section 3: VFRIFYING INCOME AND ASSETS